Multiphase gas in Circumgalactic cloud complexes: Insights from kiloparsec-scale Magnetohydrodynamic Turbulence Simulations: Methods

 \subsection{Initial Conditions}

-We conduct a suite of 20 simulations to explore the parameter space of multiphase MHD turbulence in the CGM at $0.125$--$8$ kpc and its impact on the medium's thermodynamic and kinematic properties.
+We conduct a suite of 19 simulations to explore the parameter space of multiphase MHD turbulence in the CGM at $0.125$--$8$ kpc and its impact on the medium's thermodynamic and kinematic properties.
 A summary of the simulation parameters is provided in \Cref{tab:sim_params}.

 In all simulations—except for the compressively driven \texttt{CompHydroLR} run—we apply solenoidal (divergence-free) turbulence, injected at a driving scale of $\ell_\mathrm{driv} = \ell_\mathrm{box}/2$.
 Motivated by observations (see \cref{fig:vsf_L1}), for our \texttt{Fiducial} set of simulations with a box size of $1~\mathrm{kpc}$, we target a velocity dispersion of approximately $20~\mathrm{km/s}$.
-The initial temperature is set to $10^6~\mathrm{K}$, and the number density is $3\times10^{-3}~\mathrm{cm}^{-3}$.
-For the \texttt{LDens} set, which uses a lower density of $3\times10^{-4}~\mathrm{cm}^{-3}$.
+The initial temperature is set to $10^6~\mathrm{K}$, the expected virial temperature of a Milky Way-mass halo, and the number density is $3\times10^{-3}~\mathrm{cm}^{-3}$, to represent a dense cloud complex with abundant multiphase gas within the halo.
+To study lower-density regions of the CGM, we use the \texttt{LDens} set, which has a lower density of $3\times10^{-4}~\mathrm{cm}^{-3}$.
 To test the effect of the density contrast $\chi$ on our results, we conduct an additional \texttt{ICM} set of three simulations where the initial density is $0.3~\mathrm{cm}^{-3}$ and the initial temperature is $10^7~\mathrm{K}$, mimicking typical ICM conditions in the central regions of a cool-core cluster.

-All simulations employ a density-dependent heating function ($\alpha_\mathrm{heat} = 1$), with the exception of the \texttt{QvwHydroLR} run, which uses volume-weighted heating ($\alpha_\mathrm{heat} = 0$).
+All simulations employ a density-dependent heating function ($\alpha_\mathrm{heat} = 1$).
 To aid in the formation of multiphase gas and to crudely mimic realistic CGM with satellites and filaments, in all our simulations we seed large-scale density fluctuations between $k=1$—$3$, with $\sigma_\rho/\mean{\rho}\approx0.6$.
+Large perturbations are necessary to seed cold filaments in our setup, we refer the reader to \cite{Mohapatra2023MNRAS,Mohapatra2024ApJ} for further details on how multiphase gas formation depends on simulation properties such as the ratio $t_{\rm cool}/t_{\rm mix}$.

 Our initial conditions are guided by the cloud density-size and mass-size relations presented in \cite{HWChen2023ApJ}.
 Among the suite of simulations, the \texttt{LDens} runs most closely replicate the typical CGM environments inferred from photoionization modeling of absorption-line data.
 However, as we demonstrate below, these runs fail to sustain a multiphase CGM due to rapid mixing at scales $\lesssim 1~\mathrm{kpc}$.
 Furthermore, absorption-line observations tend to be more sensitive to extended, lower-density gas along the line-of-sight, in contrast to the higher-density regions that dominate emission signatures.
 To account for this, our \texttt{Fiducial} runs adopt slightly denser initial conditions to increase the probability of cold gas formation and survival.
 These setups can be interpreted as denser turbulent cloud complexes embedded within a lower-density CGM background, akin to those described in \citet{Bisht2025MNRAS}, encompassing a range of masses and sizes in the cold phase.